"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Results

-\textbf{Workforce disruption.} AI slop affected the labor market in both negative and, surprisingly, positive ways.
-On the negative side, hiring pipelines were contaminated by AI-generated fraud: \enq{Fake LinkedIn profiles, fake GitHub, fake resumes.
+\textbf{Workforce disruption.} AI slop affected the labor market in both negative and positive ways.
+Hiring pipelines were contaminated by AI-generated fraud: \enq{Fake LinkedIn profiles, fake GitHub, fake resumes.
 In a few cases even fake people [\ldots] we interviewed, made an offer to someone who was just completely fake}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1ml0eme/folks_at_smmed_orgs_how_are_you_recruiting_these/}{R12}].
 Legitimate developers were collateral damage: \enq{I had to obfuscate my LinkedIn because the employment details were being spoofed by these scalpers}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1ml0eme/folks_at_smmed_orgs_how_are_you_recruiting_these/n7no3xh/}{R12}].
-On the positive side, some developers saw an opportunity for continuous improvement despite (and in light of) AI slop: \enq{I am happy keeping my development skills sharp.
+On the positive side, some developers saw opportunity: \enq{I am happy keeping my development skills sharp.
 There will be a huge demand for people who can clean up the mess and I will be happy to help with it, for a good price}~[\href{https://www.reddit.com/r/ExperiencedDevs/comments/1mg2r6y/the_era_of_ai_slop_cleanup_has_begun/n6lql0z/}{R06}].